-She was also the interim director of athletics for one athletics season and has assisted with the women's basketball program for the past six years.
+She was also the interim director of athletics for one athletics season and has assisted with the women's basketball program for the past seven years.

 Staton's volleyball squads claimed five Presidents' Athletic Conference titles (1994, 1996, 1997, 1998, 1999) and two ECAC South Region Championships (1996 and 1997).
 She was honored as the PAC Volleyball Coach of the Year five times.